 We looked at hospital systems as a secondary unit of analysis.
-We classified systems under the American Hospital Association definition as a group of hospitals "belonging to a corporate body that owns/manages health provider facilities or health-related subsidiaries."
+This year we used the Agency for Healthcare Research and Quality's (AHRQ) 2018 compendium of U.S. healthcare systems as a baseline for our hospital system definition.
+AHRQ defines a health system as "at least one hospital and at least one group of physicians providing comprehensive care, and who are connected with each other and with the hospital through common ownership or joint management."
+We made necessary changes to the AHRQ 2018 definitions to update them to 2022 status, such as accounting for system mergers and closures.
 Our goal was to see how these systems compared against each other within the various tiers of the Lown Index.
 We only classified hospitals that were selected for our ranking into systems.
 A system may have additional hospitals that were not included in the Lown Index.

-For all metrics except patient satisfaction, we consolidated hospital component scores to the system level by calculating an average of each hospital metric across the system of hospitals weighted by annual average patient volume from 2016 to 2018.
-To calculate patient satisfaction scores at the system level, we computed a hospital average weighted by number of completed surveys recorded within the 2018 Hospital Compare dataset.
+For all metrics except patient satisfaction, we consolidated hospital component scores to the system level by calculating an average of each hospital metric across the system of hospitals weighted by patient volume from 2018 to 2020.
+To calculate patient satisfaction scores at the system level, we computed a hospital average weighted by the number of completed surveys recorded within the 2022 Care Compare dataset.